Public-Health-Scotland/R-Resources/Recommended R Packages.md

 Package | Description
 --- | ---
+[phsopendata](https://github.com/Public-Health-Scotland/phsopendata) | PHS package for interacting with the Open Data platform.
 [odbc](https://github.com/r-dbi/odbc) | For connecting to database management systems, such as the SMRA datasets.
 [readr](https://github.com/tidyverse/readr) | For reading and writing flat files, such as CSV files.
 [haven](https://github.com/tidyverse/haven) | For reading and writing SPSS, SAS and Stata files.